jblattgerste/TrainAR/Documentation/manual/ActionNodes.md

 StatemachineConnector.Instance.RequestStateChange(new StateInformation(parameter: parameterToCheck));
 ```

-In the first call to the StatemachineConnector the stateflow continues according to the **Correct**-output of the node, since parameterToCheck is set to the the correct parameter.
+In the first call to the StatemachineConnector the stateflow continues according to the **Correct**-output of the node, since `parameterToCheck` is set to the correct parameter.
 The second call to the StatemachineConnector results in triggering the **Incorrect**-output of the node, since this is not the parameter specified in the node.

 ### TrainAR: Action (Fork)